By Herm Hoops

 J. H. Templeton, a pioneer of Moffat County, viewed Pat Lynch’s limb many times.
 “It had the appearance of being mashed and rolled in a sack, many pieces worked out, leaving ugly scars.”

-Always of a superstitious nature, a strong believer-in spirits.
+Always of a superstitious nature, a strong believer in spirits.
 One of those who accompanied him was a woman who was always leading him right.
-The other a Devil s imp, trying to get him Into trouble.
+The other, a Devil s imp, trying to get him into trouble.
 This solitude served to further unbalance his mind, rather than remedy it.
-At this location he was quite successful, raised a nice bunch of horses and cattle, until he became too feeble to longer care for them.
+At this location, he was quite successful, raised a nice bunch of horses and cattle until he became too feeble to longer care for them.
 They got wild and scattered, leaving him without means of support.
 Whereupon Mr .
 F .
 C .
-Barnes, postmaster at Lily (Park), and myself, took up his case and were successful in getting him a pension, with which he was able to board with a family in Lily Park, for some years before his death, and there his body lies, and I hope the spirits will let him sleep in peace.
+Barnes, postmaster at Lily (Park), and I, took up his case and were successful in getting him a pension, with which he was able to board with a family in Lily Park, for some years before his death, and there his body lies, and I hope the spirits will let him sleep in peace.
 Craig Empire Courier

 Johanna Maria “Jenny” Lind was a Swedish opera singer, called the “Swedish Nightingale.”
 One of the most highly regarded singers of the 19th century, she performed in soprano roles in opera in Sweden and across Europe, and undertook an extraordinarily popular concert tour of the United States beginning in 1850.
 In 1850, Lind went to America at the invitation of the showman P. T. Barnum.
 She gave 93 large-scale concerts for him and then continued to tour under her own management.
 She earned more than $350,000 from these concerts, donating the proceeds to charities, principally the endowment of free schools in Sweden.